 - Active discussion participation is expected after the presentation of other students.

-- 22.01.2017: Submit the slides for your presentation to your supervisor and the organizer.
+- 27.01.2019 (CHANGED): Submit the slides for your presentation to your supervisor and the organizer.
 The slides should be in Libre-Office or Power-Point format.
-The slides will be copied on the presentation machine in the seminar-room.
+The slides will be copied on the presentation machine in the seminar room.
 No own devices will be allowed.

 - The quality of the written report is worth 40% of the grade